Tips for Showing Your House if You Own Pets- Royal LePage® Benchmark - Calgary

 Eliminate any Smells and Stains

 Smells are commonly linked to memories and emotions.
 Bad smells are a major turn-off to any potential buyer and may be the only thing they remember about a house.
 As much as pets may melt our hearts, they do come with smells that can resonate on furniture, carpet, and pet bedding.
 Bathing your pet will help, as well as washing floors and their bedding more often.
 Litterboxes should be kept on top of.
 Choose a litter that comes with a deodorizer to work against lingering odours.
-Be sure to have any stains on the carpet removed by using highly recommended products on the market that combat the smell of ammonia, or even better, hire a professional to eliminate carpet stains and odours.
+Do you have carpet?
+Ensure you check for any stains or odor spots.
+Ammonia odors from cats, or urine from dogs can turn a good showing sour.
+Take a look at highly rated carpet cleaning solutions or hire a highly rated professional to clean the spots away!

 Fix any Damage Caused by Pets

-If your pet has been gnawing on the banister, scratched up the floors or carpet, or chewed on wires, you will want to have these repaired or replaced altogether.
-Potential homebuyers will only see dollar signs on items that need to be fixed or replaced while wondering what other damage there is that they can’t see.
-If your pet has torn up the furniture, place a throw blanket over the torn section, or consider buying a cheap couch cover.
+Take a look at any places that pet damage may have occurred.
+Chewed bannisters/spindles, chewed flooring or wires are some examples.
+These should all bee repaired or replaced before you start showing your home.
+Potential homebuyers will only see dollar signs on items that need to be fixed or replaced.
+Checking these small things will prevent buyer wondering what other damage there is that they can’t see.
+Use a throw blanket to cover any damage on couches or chairs to give it a homey feel.
 Clean windows allow more natural light in and help sell houses, so be sure to remove pet smudges!

 Scheduled Showings are Ideal

 Generally, real estate agents are to give the seller a fair warning before a showing.
 But sometimes last-minute showings are requested.
 It is up to you as the seller to agree to the showing or to request more notice.
-Although it is not advised to turn down any showings, most clients shopping for a home will understand if there are pets in the home.
+Although it is not advised to turn down any showings, most clients will understand a pet friendly home.

 You can also request certain days for showings to your real estate agent in order to accommodate scheduled pet care.